 What is Borax?

-Borax formula, also known as sodium borate formula, sodium tetraborate formula or disodium tetraborate formula is given in this article.
-Borax is a soft, colorless compound of Boron and can be dissolved in water.
+Borax formula, also known as sodium borate formula, sodium tetraborate formula or disodium tetraborate formula is explained in this article.
+Borax is a soft, colourless compound of Boron and can be dissolved in water.
 The main forms of borax are anhydrous and decahydrate salt and sometimes as a pentahydrate salt.

 Borax Chemical Formula